EvansFYP/SoftwareQualityAssuranceCA/ProjectPlan.md

 Third Topic (to be decided by team)

+# Task Estimation
 Evan: created repository and initial document is doing half of Task Estimation including half the research and writing.

 Megan: researching and writing half the Task Estimation topic.

+# Code Review

+Martin and Scott working together on research and writing for Code Review.

+# Third Topic: possibly Refactoring

+to be decided